Caernarfon Castle: Edwardian castle

 In 1294, Wales broke out in rebellion led by Madog ap Llywelyn, Prince of Wales.
 As Caernarfon was the centre of administration in Gwynedd and a symbol of English power, it was targeted by the Welsh.
 Madog's forces captured the town in September, and in the process heavily damaged the town walls.
 The castle was defended by just a ditch and a temporary barricade.
 It was quickly taken and anything flammable was set alight.
 Fire raged across Caernarfon, leaving destruction in its wake.
 In the summer of 1295, the English moved to retake Caernarfon.
 By November the same year, the English began refortifying the town.
 Rebuilding the town walls was a high priority, and £1,195 (nearly half the sum initially spent on the walls) was spent on completing the job two months ahead of schedule.
 Attention then shifted to the castle and on finishing the work that had halted in 1292.
 Once the rebellion was put down, Edward began building Beaumaris Castle on the Isle of Anglesey.
-The work was overseen by James of Saint George; as a result, Walter of Hereford took over as master mason for the new phase of construction.
+The work was overseen by James of Saint George; as a result, Walter of Hereford took over as master mason for the new phase of construction, though some historians, such as John Goodall, consider Walter to have been responsible for the design of Caernarfon from the outset.
 By the end of 1301, a further £4,500 had been spent on the work; the focus of the work was on the northern wall and towers.
 The accounts between November 1301 and September 1304 are missing, possibly because there was a hiatus in work while labour moved north to help out with England's war against Scotland.
 Records show that Walter of Hereford had left Caernarfon and was in Carlisle in October 1300; he remained occupied with the Scottish wars until the autumn of 1304 when building at Caernarfon resumed.
 Walter died in 1309 and his immediate subordinate, Henry of Ellerton, took over the position of master mason.
 Construction continued at a steady rate until 1330.